 |

-eliminate any bed bugs and eggs that may
+used to eliminate bed bugs (all stages) and their eggs that may have been

-have been missed during the cleaning of bedding
+missed during the cleaning of bedding and furniture.

 Jack DeAngelis, PhD